 What is the duration of the programme, how is it structured?

 The minimum duration of this programme is one year.
-The programme will be delivered through a mix of lectures and independent study.
-Lectures will be facilitated by leading Islamic Finance and Law scholars.
+The programme will be delivered through a mix of distance delivery mechanisms as well as independent study required from the students.
+Learner support sessions will be facilitated by leading Islamic Finance and Law scholars during support workshops.
 All study material are to be provided.